-Can an online test reveal your deep, subconscious feelings about race and other matters of prejudice?
+Can an online quiz reveal your deep, subconscious feelings about racism and other matters of prejudice?

 Where does prejudice come from?